A mother’s touch is known to have magical healing powers for a child.

 1. Take a Time Out

 It makes sense that if you’re feeling over touched, a quick fix would be to spend some time not being touched at all.
 It’s easier said than done for a busy mom, however.
 The sensation of feeling over touched on a regular basis can build up.
-Eventually, worse symptoms such as anxiety or depression.
+Eventually causing worse symptoms, such as anxiety or depression.
 So it’s important to break that cycle of feeling over touched as regularly as possible.

 Start by scheduling yourself some self-care time.
 Pick a day when your spouse (or someone else) is available to watch the kids in the evening and take an hour or two to yourself.
 Retreat to your bedroom or another comfortable space and focus just on yourself.
 You don’t have to do anything at all if you don’t want to.